 The Truth About Drugs materials provide teachers, law enforcement and community groups with effective drug education tools, and in 2014 Drug-Free South took these materials to thousands of students.

 A recent study of 7th-12th-grade students revealed 10 percent of them abused over-the-counter drugs typically found in the home medicine cabinet.
 The U.S. Office of National Drug Control Policy reports that prescription drug abuse is the country’s fastest-growing drug problem.
 Drugs are finding their way into the nation’s classrooms and schoolyards.

-For a quarter of a century, Scientologists around the world have been working with youth, educators, parents, religious and community leaders and law enforcement officers to provide drug education to children and teens.
-The result is a series of drug education resources that work—a multimedia program that speaks to the youth of today, informing them of the truth about drugs and empowering them to make their own decisions to live drug-free.
+For over five years, Drug-Free South, the local chapter of the Foundation for a Drug-Free World, has been working with teachers, counselors and police officers in Tennessee to stop the demand for drugs by reaching students before the dealers do.
+They use a series of drug education resources that work—a multimedia program that speaks to the youth of today, informing them of the truth about drugs and empowering them to make their own decisions to live drug-free.

 Parents and teachers can order Truth About Drugs booklets and DVDs free of charge from the drugfreeworld.org website or download the free Truth About Drugs Education Application onto their iPads or iPhones.

 Drug-Free South began the year by visiting a new school in Elmwood, Tenn.
 There, they gave three seminars to 208 students with grades ranging from kindergarten to eighth.
 From there, Drug-Free South only got busier.
 In total, they visited seven counties and distributed over 18,000 booklets on the Truth About Drugs.
 By the end of the year, volunteers for the program had traveled nearly 2,000 miles, educating students along the way.